 • Pine straw

-Please Note: When living in the Wildland Urban Interface areas, it is recommended that these plants NOT be planted adjacent to any wooden structure such as house, fences, or decks.
+Please Note: When living in the Wildland Urban Interface areas, it is recommended that these plants NOT be planted adjacent to any wooden structure such as houses, fences, or decks.
 This list

 Mowing weeds must be completed safely; one small spark from a mower blade hitting a rock can result in a large fire.
 All mowing should be completed as early in the morning as possible, while temperatures are low, humidity is high, and grasses are still damp with dew.
 When mowing, always have a water fire extinguisher or other source and pointed shovel handy.
 Mow early and often.

-Weed abatement is a big job.
+Weed abatement and wildfire prevention is a big job.
 Of course, you could buy the appropriate equipment, or buy some goats, familiarize yourself with all the requirements and do it all yourself.
 But why?
-We at Shamrock Landscape have purchased weed abatement equipment and are ready to help our customers from Benicia, Vallejo, American Canyon, Cordelia, Fairfield, Vacaville, Dixon, and Woodland with their weed control needs.
+We at Shamrock Landscape have purchased weed abatement equipment and are ready to help our customers from Benicia, Vallejo, American Canyon, Cordelia, Fairfield, Vacaville, Dixon, and Woodland with their wild fire prevention needs.
 Just give us a call at (707) 647-2000 and set up an appointment.